agooch/testsite/faqs.md

 <details>
   <summary><strong>What is UNC Dataverse?</strong></summary><br>

-  The UNC Dataverse is the University of North Carolina at Chapel Hill's data repository.
-It is available to all UNCCH faculty, students, and staff, as well as to the general public for sharing and preserving research data and data related materials.
-The UNC Dataverse is managed and maintained by <a href="https://odum.unc.edu">The Odum Institute</a>.
+  UNC Dataverse is the University of North Carolina at Chapel Hill's data repository.
+It is available to all UNC-CH faculty, students, and staff, as well as to the general public for sharing and preserving research data and data related materials.
+UNC Dataverse is managed and maintained by <a href="https://odum.unc.edu" target="_blank">The Odum Institute</a>.
   <p></p>
-  Users are encouraged to explore the tool using our <a href="https://demo-dataverse.odum.unc.edu/dataverse/root">UNC Demo Dataverse</a>, our tutorials, as well as this user guide.
+  Users are encouraged to explore the tool using our <a href="https://demo-dataverse.odum.unc.edu/dataverse/root" target="_blank">UNC Demo Dataverse</a>, our tutorials (link), as well as this user guide.
 If you have further questions, please contact The Odum Institute Data Archive at <a href="mailto:odumarchive@unc.edu">odumarchive@unc.edu</a>.
 </details>
 <p></p>
 <details>
   <summary><strong>What is Dataverse?</strong></summary><br>

   Dataverse is an open source web-based platform for sharing, preserving, and finding research data.
-It was developed by the <a href="https://www.iq.harvard.edu/product-development">Institute for Quantitative Social Science at Harvard University</a> and has been enhanced and adopted by many institutions across the world.
-For a brief overview of Dataverse's history and features, please view the video below, or visit <a href="https://dataverse.org/">The Dataverse Project</a>.
+It was developed by the <a href="https://www.iq.harvard.edu/product-development" target="_blank">Institute for Quantitative Social Science at Harvard University</a> and has been enhanced and adopted by many institutions across the world.
+For a brief overview of Dataverse's history and features, please view the video below, or visit <a href="https://dataverse.org/" target="_blank">The Dataverse Project</a>.
 </details>
 <p></p>
 <details>